 When advanced kidney cancer comes back, this is known as a relapse.
 And when your current medicine(s) have stopped working, this means that your cancer is refractory.
 If you are experiencing one of these, you are likely feeling concerned and wondering what’s next in your advanced kidney cancer journey.

 It might help to prepare for your next visit by making a list of things you want to ask or talk about.

-See how people experienced FOTIVDA treatment and discuss it with your healthcare provider.
+See how a real patient experienced FOTIVDA treatment and discuss it with your healthcare provider.

 FOTIVDA® (tivozanib) is a prescription medicine used to treat adults with advanced kidney cancer (advanced renal cell carcinoma or RCC) that has been treated with 2 or more prior medicines and has come back or did not respond to treatment.